Commercial Use Authorization Conditions

 18. Reporting - Gross Revenue Figures and Visitor Information

-• Monthly Activity Reports must be submitted by the 15th of the month for the preceding month.
-Activity reports must be submitted as Excel files using the activity report templates to glac_cua@nps.gov.
+• In addition to submitting online monthly reports via the online system, Glacier Monthly Activity Reports must be submitted as Excel files to glac_cua@nps.gov.
 Each trip to the park must be reported on a separate row following the instructions included in the template file.
-Download the Activity Report Template.
-If no activity occurred in that month, no report needs to be submitted.
+The Glacier Monthly Activity Report template can be downloaded from www.nps.gov/glac/getinvolved/cua-application.htm.
+Glacier Monthly Activity Reports must be submitted by the 15th of the month for the preceding month.
+If no activity occurred in that month, no Glacier Monthly Activity Report needs to be submitted but the online report should be completed.

-• Annual Reports (Form 10-660) for the previous operating year must be submitted no later than January 31st.
+• Annual Reports will be provided through the online system for the previous operating year and must be submitted no later than January 31st via the online system.
 If we do not receive your Annual Report for the previous operating year your CUA issued for the current operating year will be suspended until the Annual Report is submitted.
 Submission is required even if you did not run any trips.
 A separate report must be submitted for each authorized activity.

-• Management Fees (if applicable) must be paid no later than 30 days after notification from the Commercial Services Office.
+• Management Fees (if applicable) must be paid upon notification from the Commercial Services Office via the online system.
 If we do not receive your payment of the Management Fee for the previous operating year your CUA issued for the current operating year will be suspended until the Management Fee is paid.

 • Failure to submit required activity and annual reporting in a timely manner may impact the holder’s ability to obtain a CUA in future years.